SusmitaMukherjee28/Wheat-disease-app/README.md

 # Wheat-disease-app
-A machine learning-powered system to detect wheat crop diseases(Brown rust, Healthy, Loose smut, Septoria, Yellow rust)using image classification.
+A machine learning based mobile application to detect wheat crop diseases(Brown rust, Healthy, Loose smut, Septoria, Yellow rust)using image classification.
 Built with Python, Flask, and integrated into a Flutter-based mobile application.

 Tech Stack of the project
 - Frontend : Flutter (Dart)